Most Successful Small Business Ideas in 2023

 What the experts say

-Believe it or not, we aren’t multi-millionaire entrepreneurs here at Business.org (yet)—but we know how to Google those who are.
-One of the best ways to become a business leader of tomorrow is to listen to the business leaders of today, so we rounded up some thoughts from three of the best coaches around (sorry, Forbes—Kylie Jenner didn’t make the cut).
+One of the best ways to become a business leader of tomorrow is to listen to the business leaders of today, so we rounded up some thoughts from two of the best coaches around.

 Entrepreneur and author of The 4-Hour Workweek Tim Ferriss is a fan of another businessperson’s book, Elaine Pofeldt’s The Million-Dollar, One-Person Business—which, to the average working Joe accustomed to the safety net of working for someone else’s company, might sound like a horror novel.

-Ferriss sees it differently: “The founders of million-dollar, one-person businesses and partnerships are everyday people who have grown very smart about the time they spend working,” he wrote in 2017.
+Ferriss sees it differently: “The founders of million-dollar, one-person businesses and partnerships are everyday people who have grown very smart about the time they spend working.”

 "Solo businesses and partnerships that hit the million-dollar range typically fall into six categories: